Check the tide times before doing this walk - do the middle section at low tide if possible

 Cooden Beach to Hastings - seafront promenade or good paths

 The seafront path restarts just after Cooden Beach (sea front pub, station 50m inland), and you can follow it for the rest of the way.
 Of course, at low tide, you can still walk along the sand.
-The promenade continues for 3km to Bexhill's famous art-deco De La Warr Pavilion.
+The promenade continues for 3 km to Bexhill's famous art-deco De La Warr Pavilion.
 Its spectacular top floor cafe is only open 12-3.
 Just after it, turn inland for Bexhill Station.

 After 1.5 km, the promenade ends as the road turns inland.
-Follow a easy sandy path in front of the low cliffs past a quiet bay, then over a low grassy headland past Glyne Gap (1 km) to Bulverhythe beach.
+Follow an easy sandy path in front of the low cliffs past a quiet bay, then over a low grassy headland past Glyne Gap (1 km) to Bulverhythe beach.
 The railway line is right next to the coast here, dividing the quiet beach from the outskirts of St Leonard's/Hastings.
 There is a gravel path, or walk along the wide flat sand at low tide (1.5 km).

 Then St Leonard's wide sea front promenade starts, backed by grand sea-front buildings.
 Inland from here is West St Leonard's station (which is on the Hastings - London Bridge line, not the coastal line).
-Follow the sea front, turn inland for St Leonard's station (which is the junction where both lines meet up), or continue to Hastings.
+Follow the sea front, turn inland for St Leonard's Warrior Square station (which is the junction where both lines meet up), or continue to Hastings.
 (NB Hastings pier is closed)

 |Tides||Tide timetable: Eastbourne|